 In today’s global market, where future employees are found all over the world, hiring managers are turning to Skype to make the interviewing process more efficient.

-“Over the past few years, we’ve seen an increase in the frequency of Skype interviews.” says Simon Bromwell, Managing Director at Robert Walters San Francisco.
+“Over the past few years, we’ve seen an increase in the frequency of Skype interviews,” said Simon Bromwell, Managing Director at Robert Walters San Francisco.

-“While they can set some limitations, candidates who can prepare well for these types of interviews will increase their chances of impressing their interviewer over someone else in the process.”
+“While they can set some limitations, professionals who can prepare well for these types of interviews and will increase their chances of impressing their interviewer and will stand out compared to someone else in the process.”

 There are five key things to consider when preparing for a Skype interview.

 Even though your interview is via Skype, treat it like it is the real deal.
 Dressing in your best “interview wear” will help the hiring manager see that you have made an effort to impress them, and they will recognise your dedication to the interview.